Andrew Pierce 6pm - 9pm

-Coronavirus: Schools closing - when will they reopen?
-And what does this mean for exams?
+Coronavirus: Are schools closing?
+When will they close?
+What does this mean for exams?

 Schools in the UK are closing at the end of the week in a bid to tackle coronavirus - and it is unclear when they will be opened again.